 Melinda Cameron, Partner & CRO

-Melinda, our Chief Research Officer, received an honors degree from Carleton College in International Relations in 2003.
-Upon graduation, Melinda traveled abroad to teach English as a Second Language in South Korea for two years.
-Melinda received her TESL Certification from Saint Mary's University in 2013.
-Today she is completing her Research Master of Arts in Education from Mount Saint Vincent University.
-Melinda joined the Halifax Learning team in 2006 and quickly became an expert in all facets of the SpellRead program, as an instructor, assessor and trainer.
+Melinda's life's work to teach as many people as possible to read.
+She has been teaching for more than half of her life, including two years in South Korea and almost fifteen years in Halifax.
+She received an honors degree from Carleton College in International Relations as well as a certificate in TESL from Saint Mary's University.
+Now she's completing her Research Master of Arts in Education from Mount Saint Vincent University, contributing to the knowledge of best practices in reading instruction.
+Melinda joined the Halifax Learning team in 2006 and quickly became an expert in all facets of literacy education, as an instructor, assessor and trainer.
 Melinda became a partner with Halifax Learning in 2017.
-With her combined organizational skills, program expertise and passion for education and innovation, Melinda is an essential component of the Administrative Team for CLF.
+Melinda’s daughters, Cordelia and Rosalind, are named after two of Shakespeare's most fearless female characters.

-After completing her undergraduate degree , like most young, wanna-be professionals, Megan was unsure of her future, but had a hunch she wanted to be a teacher.
+After completing her undergraduate degree, like most young, wanna-be professionals, Megan was unsure of her future but had a hunch she wanted to be a teacher.
 Wanting to be sure of her decision, Megan responded to a job posting for a SpellRead instructor.
-The pride, joy and fulfillment Megan felt in meeting the needs of struggling readers was undeniable.
+The pride, joy, and fulfillment Megan felt in meeting the needs of struggling readers was undeniable.
 In 2012 Megan completed her Bachelor of Education Degree from Mount Saint Vincent University and became the location lead for our Tantallon office.
-In 2017, Megan has beautiful family, loves coaching and is committed to providing evidence-based programs to those in need explicit, systematic instruction.
+Megan now has a beautiful family, loves yoga, volleyball, spending time outdoors and is committed to providing evidence-based programs to those in need explicit, systematic instruction.

 Shakisha Downey, Administrative Coordinator

 Shakisha is the like the lifelong friend you never get to see, but when you do, everything just feels right.
-As a recent graduate of Dalhousie University, with a BA in Sociology and Social Anthropology, Shakisha brought innovation, productivity and a meticulous attention to detail to CLF.
+As a recent graduate of Dalhousie University, with a BA in Sociology and Social Anthropology, Shakisha brought innovation, productivity and a meticulous attention to detail.
 She immediately embraced our mission, embodies our values and makes a mean Philly Cheesesteak Burger.